rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

 );
 {{< /highlight >}}

-The `console.log()` always evaluates to true and thus the component is still being rendered.
+The `console.log()` always evaluates to undefined (a falsey value) and thus the component is still being rendered.
 That's how you can easily get a logging for your props in between your input and output of your functional stateless component.

 {{% sub_chapter_header "React props key is undefined" "react-props-key-undefined" %}}